Top Banana (video game): Gameplay

 Top Banana features bosses at the end of each stage; each stage has several levels, and have differing background graphics and enemies.
 To finish a level, a picture of a woman's head at the top of the level must be touched by the player, and stages with bosses are completed when the boss is defeated.
 Top Banana has four stages: the Rain Forest, the Metal-City, the Temple, and the Mind-Scape.
 The background graphics in each stage are randomly selected from a set of graphics matching the stage's theme; each time the level is loaded the graphics may differ, although platforms remain fixed in the same locations.
 Upon finishing a level, the game displays a phrase randomly selected from a list of phrases as the next level loads, including "Beware, Behave", "Recycle The Hype" and "Get Up Get Down".
-In later stages there are traps that if walked into, slow movement, reverses the game's controls, as well as inverts the colors of the level's graphics for several seconds.
+In later stages, there are traps that if walked into, slow movement, reverses the game's controls, as well as inverting the colors of the level's graphics for several seconds.
 Upon taking damage, the player phases through the platforms they are on for several seconds, causing the player to lose progress.
 There are checkpoints in each level that, upon being reached, the player cannot fall through.
 Blue flowers in levels may be turned into moving platforms by shooting them.

 As a copy-protection measure, the player is prompted to enter a word from a specific page and line in the manual upon starting the game.